rasguanabana/xml_browser/README.rst

     a,0  a,1  b,2  a,3  c,4  c,5

 Easy.
 But how to add a node?
-It's obvious how to append a node at the end (e.g. ``mkdir new,6``).
+It's obvious how to append a node at the end (e.g. ``mkdir new,6``, you may want to move `0-tail` to the new last element).
 But how to insert it between some existing nodes?
 Time for some theory.

 Numbers at the time of assembling directory structure into a XML document are used solely for ordering, so it does not matter if you have, let's say, `a,0`, `a,1`, `over,2` or something like `a,-100`, `a,4.5` and `over,9000` - the result will be exactly the same.
 You can specify any float.